calvinsim2/food-randomizer/README.md

     dotnet run

 8. **Access the Application**
+    ```bash
-    Open a browser and navigate to http://localhost:5000 (check launchSettings.json for the correct port) to access the app.
+    Open a browser and navigate to the correct localhost port (check launchSettings.json for the correct port) to access the app.

 ## Usage
 1. Randomize Food: Click on the randomize button at the Home page to get a random food suggestion.